-4 Instagram marketing tactics to boost your revenue
+4 ways to use Instagram to boost your online store's revenue

 With over 1 billion monthly active users, and 500 million daily active users, Instagram has grown from that hipster image-sharing app your friends were gushing over in 2010 to an integral part of a successful digital marketing strategy.